torvalds/linux/Documentation/sound/soc/dapm.rst

 All DAPM power switching decisions are made automatically by consulting an audio routing map of the whole machine.
 This map is specific to each machine and consists of the interconnections between every audio component (including internal codec components).
-All audio components that effect power are called widgets hereafter.
+All audio components that affect power are called widgets hereafter.